MBCProject/mbc-markdown/yfaq/README.md

 Operationally, most malware behaviors are identified via analysis, either direct analysis or from outside reporting or threat feeds.
 Subsequent tagging with MBC behaviors supports a variety of malware-related use cases: detection, mitigation and remediation, attribution, provenance and similarity scoring, and standardized reporting.
 Clearly defining methods malware uses to compromise systems or defeat analysis can also drive research toward improved detection, analysis, and prevention capabilities.

 ### Why not merge malware behaviors into ATT&CK? ###
-It's not feasible for ATT&CK to expand to cover *all* problem spaces, to include the malware analysis space.
+It's not feasible for ATT&CK to expand to cover *all* problem spaces, including the malware analysis space.
 As stated in the ATT&CK design and philosophy document [[1]](#1), "The basis of ATT&CK is the set of individual techniques that represent actions that adversaries can perform to accomplish objectives."
 This differs from the malware community's need to capture information discovered via *analysis* of malware code.

 While malware sometimes acts as a surrogate for an adversary (i.e., there is overlap between malware and adversary behavior), there are aspects unique to malware, mostly notably anti-analysis characteristics that are only identified during analysis: [ANTI-BEHAVIORAL ANALYSIS](../anti-behavioral-analysis) and [ANTI-STATIC ANALYSIS](../anti-static-analysis).
 Some MBC behaviors may be appropriate for inclusion in ATT&CK, but it is up to the ATT&CK team to identify them and integrate the content.